luqmanzaceria/ucsc-research/cv-floorplan/README.md

 A low-level image processing approach to wall extraction derived from this [repository](https://github.com/rbg-research/Floor-Plan-Detection/).
 ![RBG Research Output Image](https://github.com/luqmanzaceria/ucsc-research/blob/main/cv-floorplan/RBG_E2_3.png)

-## SVG to CSV
+## SVG2CSV
-A script to convert SVG to CSV of coordinates and another script to visualize this CSV of coordinates with Matplotlib.
+Scripts to convert SVG to CSV of coordinates and another script to visualize this CSV of coordinates with Matplotlib.

+## contours.py
+A script to find contours of an image and generate coordinates of the contours